-Not so long ago, the OneDrive Engineering team added Known Folder Move (which is now called OneDrive folders for backup) functionality support to OneDrive, which is very useful to create the same end-user experience for our users on Windows Virtual Desktop as they would have on a Modern Desktop with all profile folders, such as My Documents, Pictures, Favourites, Desktop, etc. redirected to OneDrive.
+Not so long ago, the OneDrive Engineering team added Known Folder Move (which is now called OneDrive folders for backup) functionality support to OneDrive, which is very useful to create the same end-user experience for our users on Azure Virtual Desktop as they would have on a Modern Desktop with all profile folders, such as My Documents, Pictures, Favourites, Desktop, etc. redirected to OneDrive.

 Also, with the use of OneDrive Files On-Demand, you’ll be able to save storage space from your profile folders due to the possibility to work with tiering for your hot and cold data.

-While using OneDrive backup folders – aka Known Folder Move on different devices or WVD environments in conjunction with the same OneDrive account.
+While using OneDrive backup folders – aka Known Folder Move on different devices or AVD environments in conjunction with the same OneDrive account.
 You ensure to always have your Office 365 documents in the same location, everywhere you go!
 Even on your mobile device, without any notice 😊

 Activating Known Folder Move is relatively easy.
 You can use the manual approach by opening the OneDrive client from the Start menu and click on Manage backup.

 The easier and more automated approach would be via Microsoft Endpoint Manager, as device-based policy an administrative templates policy setting.

 You of course can also set this via ADMX – GPOs via the setting below.

 There is also the option to use registry keys, you must create the following key.